zio/zio/docs/datatypes/contextual/index.md

 ## Defining ZIO Services
 ZIO has two patterns to write services.
 The first version of Module Pattern has some boilerplate, but the second version is very concise and straightforward.
 ZIO doesn't mandate any of them, you can use whichever you like.

+In object-oriented programming:

+- **Service Definition** is done by using _interfaces_ (Scala trait or Java Interface).
+- **Service Implementation** is done by implementing interfaces using _classes_ or creating _new object_ of the interface.
+- **Defining Dependencies** is done by using _constructors_.
+They allow us to build classes, give their dependencies.
+This is called constructor-based dependency injection.

+We have a similar analogy in Module Pattern, except instead of using _constructors_ we use **`ZLayer`** to define dependencies.
+So in ZIO fashion, we can think of `ZLayer` as a service constructor.

 ### Module Pattern 1.0

 Let's see how the `Console` service is defined and implemented in ZIO: